Message about use of cookies

 St Nicholas Retail Park and Dobby Drive

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a former ironworks that is now redeveloped for retail and housing.

 Investigation was undertaken using documents about the site and a site visit.
 The investigation showed when the site was re-developed it was remediated to take account of any contamination left by the former industrial use.